RESOURCES: Player's Guide to Garou, by White Wolf, pgs. 58-60; Werewolf: The Apocalypse 20th Anniversary Edition

 Description:

-This gift is taught by an avatar of Gaia herself and grants those suffering from infertility, who are truly worthy, the gift of having children.
+This gift is taught by an avatar of Gaia herself and grants those suffering from infertility, who are truly proven themselves worthy, the gift of having children.
 This includes all those who are fortunate to acquire this gift, even Metis.
 Upon obtaining this great Gift, it is always active and makes the user fertile.
 It also doubles the chances of any child born being Garou.
 (1 in 5 instead of 1 in 10.
 This change effects all the offspring and descendants of the gifted, ensuring the survivability of their line.

 System: